 Serving Suggestions

 Nothing goes better with stew than crusty bread.
 Serve this Irish Stew with Irish Soda Bread, Italian Bread, or Whole Wheat Dutch Oven Bread.
-And of course, it doesn't hurt to pair with a Guinness to drink as well.
+And of course, it doesn't hurt to pair it with a Guinness to drink as well.

 More Hearty Stews and Soup Recipes